joelsita/project-two/README.md

     <tr>
       <td>Navbar| play game</td>
       <td>click on play game link</td>
-      <td>This brings the user to game page/ pass</td>
+      <td>This brings the user to the game page/ pass</td>
     </tr>
     <tr>
       <td>button| play now</td>
        <td>click on play now button</td>
-      <td>This redirect user to play the game/ pass</td>
+      <td>This redirects the user to play the game/ pass</td>
     </tr>
     <tr>
        <td>button| game choices</td>
-       <td>click on each button and the button clicked is being displayed</td>
+       <td> Click on each button and the button clicked is displayed</td>
       <td>/ pass</td>
     </tr>
     <tr>
       <td>restart button</td>
        <td>click on restart</td>
-      <td>this set all the scores field back to zeo/ pass</td>
+      <td> This set all the scores field back to zero/ pass</td>
     </tr>
   </tbody>
 </table>

 ## Browser Testing
-Website is tested acrossed below browsers to check performance
+The website is tested across the below browsers to check the performance
 <table>
   <thead>
     <tr>